adamobaid/adamobaid.github.io/_posts/2020-04-29-linkedlists.markdown

 # Removing Elements

-The logic behind removing an element from the beginging of the list is similar to the above.
+The logic behind removing an element from the beginning of the list is similar to the above.
 The head of the list must now point to the new element, the new element .next will point to the old head, and the length of the list will increase by 1.
 In case of Dounly linked lists, there is the addtional step of updating the .previous of the old head to point to the new element too.

-A big difference between singly linked lists and doubgly linked lists takes places when removing elements from the end of the list.
+A big difference between singly linked lists and doubly linked lists takes places when removing elements from the end of the list.
 In the case of singly lists, the code must start by traversing the whole list from the head, until it reaches the tail, then perform the pointers update.
 On the other hand, In doubly lists, one can simply utilize the previous property of the tail eliminating the need to traverse the whole list before being able to remove the last element.